dev-aly3n/1inch-allowance/README.md

 - `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo

-## Packages
+## Dependancies

-Run the following command to install required packages.
+Run the following commands to install required packages.

 ```bash
 pnpm install turbo --global
 pnpm install
 ```
+By running `pnpm install`, it automatically installs the Husky pre-commit Git hook to lint and check the types before accepting each commit.

 ## Frontend

-Next.js `./apps/web` application with TypeScript, Shadcn-UI, and WAGMI.
+Next.js `./apps/web` application with TypeScript, Tailwindcss, MUI and WAGMI.

 ### Utilities